ros2/ros2_documentation/source/Tutorials/Content-Filtering-Subscription.rst

     }  // namespace demo_nodes_cpp

-For using content filtering subscription, all of the management have to be done on subscriptions as receivers.
+When using content filtering subscription, all of the management have to be done on subscriptions as receivers.
-``ContentFilteringPublisher`` node creates publisher that publishes simulated temperature data starts from -100.0 and ends at 150.0 with a step size of 10.0 every second.
+The ``ContentFilteringPublisher`` node creates a publisher that publishes simulated temperature data starting from -100.0 and ending at 150.0 with a step size of 10.0 every second.

 We can run the demo by executing ``ros2 run demo_nodes_cpp content_filtering_publisher`` executable (don't forget to source the setup file first):